jimheaton/Ultra96_ML_Embedded_Workshop/README.md

 * decent_output: the output folder of Resnet50 quantization
 * dnnc_output: the output folder of Resnet50 compilation

-The directory and file arrangement of Inception_v1 and SSD are very similar.
+The directory and file arrangement of the other lab examples is very similar.

 If you have interest, feel free to have a look into float.prototxt in ~/dnndk/Ultra96/resnet50/

+You may want to download the file from AWS to your host machine for easier viewing.
+To do this:

+    In the MobaXterm Gui browse to the dir /home/ubuntu/dnndk/Ultra96/resnet50/dnnc_output/ Right click on the file float.prototxt and select download

 The first layer on top is ImageData type with calibration images for the quantization.
 DNNDK does not support the mean file e.g. mean.binaryproto.
 Instead we use 3 mean values as shown below.